tmsvg/pear-tree/README.md

 Typing `<html>` yields `<html></html>`, `<ul>` yields `<ul></ul>`, and (using an option discussed later to limit characters inserted in the delimiter) `<p class="Foo">` yields `<p class="Foo"></p>`.

-Wildcard characters at the beginning or end of an opener are treated as literal asterisks because doing otherwise would lead to unclear, annoying, behavior.
+Wildcard characters at the beginning or end of an opener are treated as literal asterisks because doing otherwise would lead to unclear, annoying behavior.

 #### Options